rzuehlsd/nanoGRBLizer/README.md

 ## Initial Operation with UltimateCNC
 I used UltimateCNC on Linux as a gcode sender and after initial connection to the nanoGRBLizer a error alarm showed up, which confused me a lot.
 After a few hours of debugging and head scratching I found the solution in the config.h file of the grbl library.
 I just disabled the HOMING_INIT_LOCK and could proceed.
 Homing and moving of all axes was fine, but I had a problem with the z-probing.
 I connected a simple probe at the probe connector of the nanGRBLizer and tried probing.
 I had to hit the stop switch as the bit did not stop at contact with my metal sheet.

-Measurements showed that the voltage between both pins of the probe dropped from about 5V to OV but the probe event was not recognized.
-Testing outside the SC420 showed normal behaivior, eg. probe event was recognized without problems.
+Measurements showed that the voltage between both pins of the probe dropped from about 5V to OV but the probe event was not triggered.
+Testing outside the SC420 showed normal behaviour, eg. a probe event was recognized without problems.
 So the problem has to be the combination of nanoGRBLizer and SC420.
 After I connected the probe directly to the probe connector on the stepcraft mainboard everything worked as expected!
 Well now I understand the optional jumper to break the connection between A5 and SC_Length in the original GRBLizer schematic.

 There was just one additional change I had to make to the UltimateCNC default probe macro.
 The probe connected to the metal sheet and immediatldiatly raised an alarm.
 A closer look at the probe macro showed that after initial contact an additional G38.2 command was issued without raising the spindle.
 I changed that to `G38.2 Z-50 F50; G92 Z0; G0 Z10` as a first fix and all was fine.